-- 9-1 When it has been confirmed that a player is ineligible for reasons other than age, and that this player has participated (play, dress to play or have his/her name on the scoresheet) in a contest(s), all such competitions will be forfeited by the player's team. - 9-2 When it has been confirmed by the board of reference that a student has been omitted from the eligibility list due to administrative error, no results or statistics will be impacted. - 9-3 A player whose eligibility is questioned according to any of the rules of the Association, may be asked to appear before the Executive/Board of Reference for a hearing.
+- 9-1 When it has been confirmed that a player is ineligible for reasons other than age, and that this player has participated (play, dress to play or have his/her name on the scoresheet exception for curling: a student must throw a rock to be considered a participant) in a contest(s), all such competitions will be forfeited by the player's team. - 9-2 When it has been confirmed by the board of reference that a student has been omitted from the eligibility list due to administrative error, no results or statistics will be impacted. - 9-3 A player whose eligibility is questioned according to any of the rules of the Association, may be asked to appear before the Executive/Board of Reference for a hearing. - 9-4 Second entries into the same sport and age group are prohibited unless otherwise specified in the sport's playing regulations.